 The subject is not identified by a parcel identification number and no zoning is identified.
-The abutting properties are zoned RS-10,000 and we assume the subject would be identified in the same way given the adjoining land uses.
+The abutting properties are commercial in nature and we assume the subject would be identified in the same way given the adjoining land uses.
 If the subject is identified in a different way, this appraisal is subject to change.
 The subject is not in use right now and therefore is legal and conforming.